 - Identify how different file systems represent files and how they deal with deletion etc.

-- Understand where timestamps and other meta data comes from
+- Understand where timestamps and other metadata come from

 - Reporting and 5x5x5 procedures.